An IP address is used to identify a computer in a network. There are mainly two types of IP addresses:

 - The Public IP address or External IP address

 The private IP is the one that is used within a local area network.
 This IP is used to identify the computer within the LAN.
 This private IP can’t be accessed directly from the Internet.

-The Public or External IP address is the one which is provided by your Internet Service Provider (ISP).
-Multiple computers can have a single public IP if a network is set up using the technique called NAT (Network Address Translation).
+Public or External IP address is the one provided by your Internet Service Provider (ISP).
+Multiple computers can have a single public IP if a network is set up using a technique called NAT (Network Address Translation).
 Since public IP is normally not provided free of cost, people use a mixture of private IP addresses that connect to a single public IP address to run the Internet on every network computer in a private network.

 Please note that a single computer can have multiple LAN and public IP addresses.
 Let’s find out how we can find the private and public IP addresses in Windows using command-line options.